The Cerro Casale and Caspiche gold-copper deposits are located in the Maricunga Belt of northern Chile, 110 km southeast of Copiapo.

 For results, read the full alteration report.

-Based in Vancouver, BC, Canada, PhotoSat was founded to provide better data for better decisions for surveying.
+Based in Vancouver, BC, Canada, PhotoSat was founded to provide better data for better decisions.

 PhotoSat uses proprietary deep learning algorithms to produce elevation surveys and alteration mineral maps from satellite imagery.